- The Fiscal

 The AFP aims to address childhood food insecurity by expanding access to healthy meals and increasing access to free and reduced-price meals.
 It would also expand access to SNAP benefits for formerly incarcerated individuals.
 Furthermore, the proposal includes provisions to improve the quality of childcare and make it more affordable for families with lower incomes.
 Finally, the plan would create a national comprehensive paid family and medical leave program that would allow workers to receive partial wage replacement when they take time off under the provisions laid out by the plan.

 The Administration’s plan extends or permanently expands a number of enhancements to tax credits originally provided through the American Rescue Plan:

-In addition, the American Families plan calls for Unemployment Insurance reform that would allow benefits to automatically adjust depending on economic conditions.
+In addition, the American Families Plan calls for Unemployment Insurance reform.
 It would also include funding to enhance the IRS’ authority to regulate paid tax preparers ($80 billion) in an attempt to close the tax gap.

-Finally, the Administration estimates that it would raise $700 billion through additional reporting requirements and investment in the enforcement capabilities of the IRS.
+Finally, the Administration estimates that it would raise $789 billion (including the $71 billion spending on enforcement, mentioned above, brings the net savings to $711 billion) through additional reporting requirements and investment in the enforcement capabilities of the IRS.

 It is a positive sign that officials are pursuing a way to pay for their broad and diverse priorities, and lawmakers should maintain a fiscally responsible approach moving forward.
 However, it remains to be seen how lawmakers in Congress will react to the bill’s size, the priorities within it, and the structure of its pay-fors in the form of tax increases.
 In the same way that our leaders advocate for broad-based economic prosperity in the short term, we must also ensure an inclusive, fair, prosperous, and moral economic system over the longer term.
 Building long-lasting and broad-based economic opportunity and security must include sustainably managing our budget and finances.